wuzhengy/TAU/Communication over DHT.md

 # TAU communication on DHT
 TAU application adopts a loose-coupling communication to DHT engine with multiple sessions concurrency.
 This will give quick user response even the backend is unstable.
-All app logical communication is implemented based on two  "one way non-waiting" methods:
+DHT engine provides an access layer for D-DAG virtual space:
 1. `Put` / `Put and Forget`: When a node wants to put data item, it will call DHT Engine and then move to next steps.
-The `put` action does not cause waiting.
+The `put` action does not cause blocking and do not require response code, since it does not need to care about whether data is really put or not.
     * mutable: app will put mutable data item such as blockchainTip, according to blocktime or new longest chain identified.
     * immutable: app will put immutable data uppon other peers request.
 2. `Demand` / `Demand and Forget`: app can put request immutable data through a certain `demand channel`, then delegate TAU DHT engine to get data from DHT space and put into memory.